shaCode256/ICMP-Sniffer/README.md

 https://www.binarytides.com/packet-sniffer-code-in-c-using-linux-sockets-bsd-part-2/

 run as root: (sudo)
-gcc sniffer.c
+gcc sniffer.c && sudo ./a.out

 on Linux Ubuntu
-PRINTS ALL THE ICMP PACKETS TO TERMINAL
+PRINTS ALL THE ICMP PACKETS TO TERMINAL.